mohameddiopcodes/metazine/README.md

 # Metazine

-A Place to share articles, documentation or any interesting pdfs and organise them.
+A Place to share articles, documentation or any interesting pdf and organise them.

 ## Getting Started